 As formal Brexit negotiations got underway in Brussels earlier this week, Plaid Cymru MEP Jill Evans published a new report written by Swansea University academics that explores how UK citizens could retain EU citizenship after the UK's withdrawal from the EU.

-The report, entitled, The Feasibility of Associate EU Citizenship for UK nationals post-Brexit, was prepared for Jill Evans MEP by a team of Swansea researchers, led by Professor Volker Roeben of the College of Law and Criminology.
+The report, entitled, The Feasibility of Associate EU Citizenship for UK nationals post-Brexit, was prepared for Jill Evans MEP by a team of Swansea researchers, led by Professor Volker Roeben of the Hillary Rodham Clinton School of Law.

 The study was launched in the European Parliament on Tuesday 20 June, where the researchers presented their research findings to key decision makers from the European Commission and the European Parliament in Brussels.

 The report explores a series of possibilities for the UK and the EU to come to an agreement that would protect the citizenship rights of UK citizens, as well as considering a new status of 'associate citizenship'.
 The report also examines how the Welsh Government could use its powers to protect the rights of citizens.